 Israel was to be an example for those around them but had failed.
 In this judgment, they would be an example and a lesson for the nations.
 They are a lesson for the world today as well in the fact that God would do this to His "chosen people".

-'When I shoot at you with my deadly and destructive arrows of famine, I will shoot to destroy you.
-I will bring more and more famine upon you and cut off your supply of food.
-I will send famine and wild beasts against you, and they will leave you childless.
-Plague and bloodshed will sweep through you, and I will bring the sword against you.
-I the Lord have spoken.'
+I will send upon them the deadly, destructive arrows of famine, which I will send to destroy you.
+I will make the famine worse for you by cutting off your food supply.
+Yes, I will send famine and savage beasts upon you to leave you without children; plague and bloodshed will sweep through you; and I will bring the sword upon you.
+I, ADONAI, have spoken it.'"

 What started out with a prophet performing a drama is now clearly spoken by the Lord.
 It is made clear that this judgment is from Him and by Him.